-CUS, a not-for-profit corporate entity, broadly oversees the activities of nine colleges and universities and seminaries, including Concordia University Chicago, carrying out the activities and policies of the Synod as it applies to the Synod higher education institutions.
+CUS, a not-for-profit corporate entity, broadly oversees the activities of eight colleges and universities and seminaries, including Concordia University Chicago, carrying out the activities and policies of the Synod as it applies to the Synod higher education institutions.
 The Concordia Administrative Information System (CAIS), a CUS department, oversees the management of the software accounting system utilized by most of the Synod higher education institutions.
-In November 2020, CAIS ceased operations and each education institution took over management of their respective accounting systems.
+In November 2020, CAIS ceased operations and each education institution took over management of their respective accounting systems, as described in Note 21.